 Additionally, grocery delivery services need to make a buck.
 That means you’re responsible for paying a fee (as well as a tip for the grocery shopper).
 These fees certainly exceed the cost of gas you would have when doing your own grocery shopping.
 And the fees aren’t immediately clear.

 For example, with Shipt you won’t see a delivery fee for orders above $35.
 Instead, the fee is included in the price of the items you want to buy.
-In other words, a loaf of bread may be $2.29 in store, but on Shipt it will be listed at $2.59 (Shipt explains this in greater detail on their site).
+In other words, a carton of eggs may be $1.29 in store, but on Shipt it will be listed at $1.59 (Shipt explains this in greater detail on their site).
+(2023 update: Whew, inflation sure is something, eh?
+I’d love $1.59 for a carton of eggs now…)

 Now that we see that grocery delivery services aren’t perfect (see more pros and cons), it’s easier to see how it’s not the end of the world for traditional, brick and mortar stores.
 They still need to adapt if they want to see continued long-term success.